Corebridge Financial Inc. (CRBG) Shares Down Despite Recent Market Volatility - News Heater

 Is It Worth Investing in Corebridge Financial Inc. (NYSE: CRBG) Right Now?

-Corebridge Financial Inc. (NYSE: CRBG) has a price-to-earnings ratio that is above its average at 6.17x. and a 36-month beta value of 0.77.
-Opinions on the stock are mixed, with 11 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Corebridge Financial Inc. (NYSE: CRBG) is 7.15x, which is above its average ratio.
+Moreover, the 36-month beta value for CRBG is 0.82.
+Analysts have varying opinions on the stock, with 11 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 0 as “sell.”

 Click here for full details and to join for free